neverset123/neverset123.github.io/_projects/ElsterBot.md

     <div class="column is-four-fifths">
         <h2>Business Model</h2>
         <div class="content has-text-justified">
 This smart agent holds the potential to democratize access to tax expertise, particularly for small businesses and individual taxpayers who may lack resources for professional advisory services.
-It will be provided as Pay-as-you-Go mode, which allows users to utilize the power of LLMs by paying a fix amount of fee for each tax declaration.
+It will be provided as Pay-as-you-Go mode, which allows users to utilize the power of LLMs by paying a fix amount of fee for each tax filing.
         </div>
     </div>
 </div>